owl-language/Owl/README.md

 Owl requires a C++ compiler which supports C++17 to compile, and has been tested on linux and macOS with GNU GCC's G++ and the LLVM clang++ compilers.

-Once built, Owl can be invoked in three different ways:
+Once built, Owl can be invoked in two different ways:
 1) Owl cli - your everyday command line interpreter, owl <options> <filename> will run a supplied owl program
 2) Owl repl - a standard read-eval-print-loop.
 Enter statements and they run as soon as you hit enter, invoked with
-3) Owl shell - this interactive shell lets you load files, run them , display their AST, see memory usage etc, It will soon also feature the ability to step through a program line by line.

 # Syntax